 Arty earned his B.A from University of North Carolina at Chapel Hill and his J.D., with honors, from the University of North Carolina School of Law.

 Click here for more information about Arty.

-Jessica Bowers, a founding partner with Smith Bowers PLLC in Raleigh, serves as outside counsel for businesses as well as personal counsel to individuals.
+Jessica Bowers is a founding partner with Smith Bowers PLLC in Raleigh.
 She concentrates her practice in the areas of surety law, construction law, business law and litigation, and appellate law.

-Jessica earned her B.A. from Pensacola Christian College and her J.D., with honors, from Campbell University Norman Adrian Wiggins School of Law.
+Jessica earned her Bachelor of Arts degree from Pensacola Christian College in 2000, and earned her law degree, with honors, from Campbell University, the Norman Adrian Wiggins School of law in 2005.
 During law school, Jessica served as Articles Editor on the Campbell University Law Review.
 In 2005, she was a recipient of the North Carolina State Bar's Pro Bono Public Service Award.